awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 1. When the debugger stops at the breakpoint in `main()`, from the **Run** menu, choose **Resume**\.

-At this point, continue with the public key extraction step in [Option \#2: Onboard Private Key Generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
+At this point, continue with the public key extraction step in [Option \#2: onboard private key generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
 After all steps are complete, go to the AWS IoT console\.
 The MQTT client you set up previously should display the MQTT messages sent by your device\.
 Through the device's serial connection, you should see something like this on the UART output:

 ```
 0 0 [Tmr Svc] Starting key provisioning...